-Introduction of Sang Ye:Folium Mori or Mulberry Leaf.
+Introduction of Sang Ye:Mulberry Leaf.

-TCM Herbalism:Medicinals and Classifications. ✵The article gives records of the herb Mulberry Leaf, its English name, Latin name, property and flavor, its botanical source one plant species, ①.Morus alba L., with a detailed introduction to the botanical features of this plant, the growth characteristics, and ecological environment of this plant, the features of the herb Mulberry Leaf, its pharmacological actions, medicinal efficacy, and administration guide.
+TCM Herbalism:Medicinals and Classifications. ✵The article records the herb Mulberry Leaf—its English name, Latin name, Pinyin name, properties and flavor, botanical source—a single plant species, Morus alba L., and provides a detailed introduction to the botanical features, growth characteristics, and ecological environment of this plant; the macroscopic and microscopic characteristics of the herb Mulberry Leaf; its pharmacological actions; medicinal efficacy; and administration guidelines.

-dried and curling herb of Mulberry Leaf Pin Yin Name: Sānɡ Yè.
+dried and curling herb of Mulberry Leaf Pinyin Name: Sānɡ Yè

-English Name: Mulberry Leaf.
+English Name: Mulberry Leaf

-Latin Name: Folium Mori.
+Latin Name: Folium Mori

 Morus alba L.